chrisvanpatten/chrisvanpatten.github.com/_posts/2013-08-01-virtual-assistant-delegation.md

 A third opportunity for delegation is to have your virtual assistant create reports based on data you already collect.
 This may already be on one of your lists, but if not it's worth considering.
 As a web professional, you probably have dozens of types of data at your disposal: website analytics, social media numbers, and more.
 And if you're anything like me, you probably largely ignore (or forget about) these numbers.

 The answer is easy: have your virtual assistant parse the numbers for you, and compile daily or weekly reports.
 You're more likely to read them because they'll only contain the metrics that you care about, and you can have your VA include some human-generated insights ("sales increased X% this week, after you had me add the new page to the website on Thursday", for instance).
-Having a human sift through your data for actionable insights—before you ever see it—is a great way to make sure you're always improving and using your VA to the fullest.
+Having a human sift through your data for actionable insights&mdash;before you ever see it&mdash;is a great way to make sure you're always improving and using your VA to the fullest.

 ## Delegated bliss